 - Learning to swim.

 Learning to swim is an essential skill to keep children safe around water.
 Challenging during the coronavirus pandemic, but the Swimming Institute has some free online courses to practice technique!

 The NHS and Child Smile also have some lovely resources and top tips to support healthy teeth.

 - Trying different foods.

 This can be a challenge for many families with older children as well as younger.
-While this short course is aimed at childcarers, there are some really helpful information for parents too to help support children to make healthy food choices.
+This article from BBC Good Food suggests 5 ways to encourage children to try new foods.